MarioRefoyo/DeepRL-Nanodegree/collab-compet/README.md

 * The notebook `Tennis.py` implements the training of the agents to solve the tasks.

-* The file named `mddpg_agent.py` contains the implementation of MDDPG, the Agents, and its possible actions (act, learn, update...).
+* The file named `ddpg_agent.py` contains the implementation of DDPG, the Agents, and its possible actions (act, learn, update...).
 It also contains the implementation of the Replay Buffer for Experience Replay while learning.

-* The file named `model.py` defines the network architectures used by Actor and Critic of both agents.
+* The file named `ddpg_model.py` defines the network architectures used by Actor and Critic.